marilsoncampos/ucsc_big_data/README.md

-## UCSC - Apache Spark with Scala - Introduction
+## UC Santa Cruz - Big Data with Hadoop

 This the repository contains Marilson Campos __Big Data with Hadoop__ course at UC Santa Cruz.